Pediatric Dentist Age Range

 What Ages Does a Pediatric Dentist Treat?

-Some may ask, what age does pediatric dental stop?
+Many people wonder what age to stop seeing a pediatric dentist.
 If you are wondering if there is a particular pediatric dentist age limit, there is not.
-The pediatric dentist age range is usually six months to a year old up to 18 years of age, but they may also treat adults with special needs.
+The typical pediatric dentist treats patients ranging in age from around six months to a year old all the way up to late teens and early twenties, but they may also treat adults with special needs or even parents of child patients, in some cases.

 Does it Matter if I Don’t Take My Child to a Pediatric Dentist?